theoperatore/andrew-bot-discord/docs/logs.md

 Finally got Docker Hub working with my sample server app.
 Took a lot of googling for why I couldn't `mkdir` on Docker Hub's build step.

 Turns out I can't build for a different cpu archicture.
-The recommendation was to build the images on the pi itself, but that kinda defeats the purpose.
+The [recommendation](https://github.com/docker/hub-feedback/issues/1261#issuecomment-441126749) was to build the images on the pi itself, but that kinda defeats the purpose.
 I dunno. might go that route anyway...

 For now, I am [installing Docker on my pi](https://www.docker.com/blog/happy-pi-day-docker-raspberry-pi/) and seeing if I can even run the damn thing.
 Here goes!

+### Saturday March 21, 2020 -- supplemental

+Success!
+The images that are built from master via Docker Hub are runnable perfecty by the raspberry pi. now for watchtower.

+### Sunday March 22, 2020

+I start today evaluating [Watchtower](https://containrrr.github.io/watchtower/).
+I realized that I have a private docker hub repo for AndrewBot.
+This means I have to give watchtower (and the pi) my docker hub credentials.
+I'll need credential support anyway in order to set my discord bot token during runtime so might as well think about this too.

+I'm thinking that I'll copy over a `secrets.json` file in a predictable directory, probably `/alorg/secrets.json`.
+Then I'll have my container mount that file, if it exists into the running container of the app, and I'll be able to require it in node.js.
+To handle watchtower / docker hub credentials, it seems the raspberry pi already has `jq` installed so I can use that to parse the secrets file and extract a username, then extract the password into a temporary file in order to send via standard in to `docker login --username <name> --password-stdin`.
+Dunno if this is worth it, could just make the Docker Hub repository public and not have to deal with this nonsense.
+I mean the code repo is already public...I'll decide later.

+For now, onto watchtower.